RandyGonzalez249/Video-Game-Sales-Analysis/README.md

 ## 🔧 Methods
 1. Data Cleaning
-  a.
-Formatting Headers
+  -	Formatting Headers
-  b.
-Adjust Cell Widths
+  -	Adjust Cell Widths
-  c.
-Sort by Rank
+  -	Sort by Rank
-  d.
-Include Filters
+  -	Include Filters
-  e.
-Freezing Top Row
+  -	Freezing Top Row
-  f.
-Removal of Duplicates
+  -	Removal of Duplicates
-  g.
-Removal of Missing Data in Rows or Columns
+  -	Removal of Missing Data in Rows or Columns
-  h.
-Any Other Data Cleaning Practices
+  -	Any Other Data Cleaning Practices
 2. Exploratory Data Analysis
-  a.
-Exploring Counts of Unique Values for Categorical Data
+  - Exploring Counts of Unique Values for Categorical Data
-  b.
-Exploring Statistical Figures for Quantitative Data
+  - Exploring Statistical Figures for Quantitative Data
 3. Answering the Prompt
-  a.
-What to analyze to answer prompt
+  - What to analyze to answer prompt
-  b.
-Further Exploration
+  - Further Exploration
-  c.
-Results and Recommendations
+  - Results and Recommendations
 4. Telling the Story
-  a.
-Design
+  - Design
-  b.
-Visualizations
+  - Visualizations
-  c.
-Flow of Content
+  - Flow of Content
-  d.
-Transitions and Animations
+  - Transitions and Animations

 ## 📊 Insights / Recommendations
 Distribution of sales vary based on region and genre, which challenges previous assumptions